-Congratulations to Jennifer Hunter Childs, our 2022 DC-AAPOR Outstanding Achievement Award Winner
+Congratulations to Diane Willimack, our 2025 DC-AAPOR Outstanding Achievement Award Winner!

 Nomination Process for DC-AAPOR Annual Outstanding Achievement Award